nelson-lang/nelson-gitbook/markdown/en/types/issparse.md

 ## Description

-<b>issparse</b>returns a logical 1 if the argument is a sparse array and a logical 0 otherwise.
+        issparse returns a logical 1 if the argument is a sparse array and a logical 0 otherwise.

 ## Examples